How to Reduce the Share Capital of Your Singapore Company

-Paid-up share capital consists of shares which value has been fully paid for by the shareholder.
+Paid-up share capital consists of shares whose value has been fully paid for by the shareholder.

-Unpaid share capital consists of shares which value have been partly paid, or not paid at all.
+Unpaid share capital consists of shares whose value have been partly paid, or not paid at all.
 The shareholder retains the liability to pay the unpaid value at a later date.

 There are many ways to reduce your company’s share capital.
 3 of these are mentioned in the Companies Act:

 - Extinguishing or reducing a member’s liability to pay the amount of unpaid capital on his shares;

 - Cancelling any paid-up capital that is lost or unrepresented by assets;

 - Returning to shareholders any paid-up capital that is in excess of the needs of the company

 The following actions also amount to a reduction of share capital, although these are not expressly mentioned in the Companies Act as being methods of reducing share capital: